Influence your education

 According to Swedish law, a student has the right to influence a course via course evaluations.
 The President has decided that all teachers must conduct a course evaluation in which the views of the students will be included.
 By law, the university must report on the changes that have been made during the course, resulting from the course evaluations.

-A very effective way of influencing your situation yourself is to have regular discussions with your teacher, mastercoordinator or the programme coordinator and provide direct feedback about the lesson.
+A very effective way of influencing your situation is to have regular discussions with your teacher, mastercoordinator or programme coordinator and provide direct feedback about the education.